orta/relay-vite-ssr-example/README.md

 # Relay Vite SSR Example

 A complete example of server-side rendering with React, Relay, and Vite using Wouter for routing.
-This demonstrates the Puzzmo tech stack approach to SSR with GraphQL.
+This demonstrates the Puzzmo tech stack / Artsy Omakase approach to SSR.

 **Special thanks to the excellent guide at [aqora.io](https://aqora.io/blog/implementing-streaming-ssr-with-react-relay-and-vite-899908) which provided the foundation for this implementation.**